aidagroup/publ2025-code-converse/README.md

 ### Immedieatly Analyse our existing data
-we already have saved all 160 CSVs in a file named "Combined_CSVs" and exstract the final rewards then perform one of the latter tests.
+we already have saved all 160 CSVs in a file named "Combined_CSVs" and extract the final rewards then perform one of the latter tests.

 #### Generate statistical analysis plots
 ```python tensorboard_boxplot.py  # Comparative performance distributions